Ensembl/ensembl-hive/docs/running_pipelines/management.rst

 ``LOST`` Workers are most of the time Workers that have been killed by LSF due to exceeding their allocated resources (MEMLIMIT or RUNLIMIT).

+When no reason could be found, the cause of death recorded in the ``log_message`` table will be UNKNOWN.
+This is known to happen when ``bacct`` was executed too long after the Worker exited: LSF's journal only knows about the most recent jobs.
+It seems to be happening in other circumstances that are not clearly understood.
+If you face this UNKNOWN error, re-run the job locally in debug mode.

 The Garbage collection happens at every Beekeeper loop, but a manual reconciliation and update of Worker statuses can be invoked by running ``beekeeper.pl`` with the -dead option: